Lumbar Disk Disease (Herniated Disk)

 The vertebral column, or backbone, is made up of 33 vertebrae that are separated by

 spongy disks.
 The spine is divided into 4 areas:

-- Sacral spine: The lowest 5 vertebrae, located below the waist, also includes the 4
+Sacral spine.
+The lowest 5 vertebrae, located below the waist, including the 4 vertebrae that make

 The lumbar spine consists of 5 bony segments in the lower back area, which is where